jonatasgrosman/wav2vec2-sprint/MODEL_CARD.md

 resampler = torchaudio.transforms.Resample(48_000, 16_000)

 # Preprocessing the datasets.
-# We need to read the aduio files as arrays
+# We need to read the audio files as arrays
 def speech_file_to_array_fn(batch):
     batch["sentence"] = re.sub(chars_to_ignore_regex, '', batch["sentence"]).lower()
     if unk_regex is not None: